Life with Snarky Parker (TV series)

 Life with Snarky Parker is an American children's television series that was broadcast on CBS from January 9, 1950, until October 13, 1950.

 Premise

-Life with Snarky Parker was a "children's serial with a Western setting" with Bil and Cora Baird's puppets as performers and the town of Hot Rock as the setting.
+Life with Snarky Parker was a "children's serial with a Western setting" with Bil Baird and Cora Baird's puppets as performers and the town of Hot Rock as the setting.
 Snarky Parker was a deputy sheriff who studied how to be a detective by correspondence classes.
 He loved Miss Butterball (the teacher in the local school), and he rode a horse named Heathcliffe (who talked).
 The villain in the series was Ronald Rodent.
 Other regular characters were Paw, the teacher's father, and Slugger, who played piano in the Bent Elbow Saloon.
 Altogether the show had approximately 40 characters.

 Unlike other early TV shows, such as Howdy Doody and Kukla, Fran and Ollie, that used puppets, Snarky Parker had no humans on screen.

 Production

 Yul Brynner was the show's producer and director.
 The puppeteers were the Bairds, Frank Fazakas, and Frank Sullivan.
 The writers were Bil Baird, Tom Murray, and Paul Peterson.
 Bil Baird provided Parker's voice.

 From its debut through March 1950, Life with Snarky Parker was broadcast from 7:45 to 8 p.m.
 Eastern Time on Mondays, Tuesdays, Thursdays, and Fridays.
 From April 1950 through August 1950 it was on Monday-Friday from 6:15 to 6:30 p.m.
 ET.
 From September 11, 1950, through October 13, 1950, it was broadcast from 5:15 to 5:30 p.m.
 ET Monday-Friday.

 The show originated in black-and-white live from CBS studios in Grand Central Station.